ben-grande/qubes-qvm-screenshot-tool/README.md

 * curl at Linux AppVM
 * zenity at dom0 and at AppVM.
 * scrot at dom0 <i>(recommended) or ksnapshot</i>
-* ImageMagick (already at dom0 preinstalleted)
+* ImageMagick (already at dom0 pre-installed)
-* xclip at AppVM <i>(only need if you want also copy url to clipboard automaticaly att AppVM)</i>
+* xclip at AppVM <i>(only need if you want also copy URL to clipboard automatically to AppVM)</i>

 OS support
 ----
 Qubes OS only. :-)

 This will not fully work on Windows AppVMs.
 Only if Qubes Team will add something like cygwin.
-But are you really want Windwos support for uploading images to imgurl service? <br>
+But are you really want Windows support for uploading images to Imgurl service? <br>

 **Also its is almost ready for GNOME !!!**